 Teaching Schools are part of the Government's plan to give schools the central role in raising standards, by developing a self-improving and sustainable school-led system.

-Osmaston, as the lead school, has formed the 'Ashbourne Dove Valley Teaching School Alliance' with QEGS, Hilltop School and St. Oswald's School as immediate strategic partners.
-In January 2017, the Village Federation joined as another immediate strategic partner, which comprises of Kirk Ireton and Carsington and Hopton Primary Schools.
-More recently, the Dales Federation also joined, which comprises of Brailsford and Bradley Primary Schools.
+Osmaston, as the lead school, formed the 'Ashbourne Dove Valley Teaching School Alliance' with QEGS, Hilltop School and St. Oswald's School as immediate strategic partners.
+As of September 2019, Clifton C of E Primary School has also joined the Alliance as a strategic partner.
 Other strategic partners are Derby University, Derby Diocese, Derbyshire Local Authority and The National College of Teaching and Learning.
 This is the first Teaching School Alliance in the High Peak and Derbyshire Dales and benefits schools in the area who choose to join the Alliance.